-6.4.3 Energy Payments
+6.4.4 Energy Payments

-Unlike the SSP II where participants may receive wholesale market energy payments, participants in the XSP did not receive any energy payments.
-This was due to the XSP not being integrated into the wholesale market (thus not having access to negative energy prices) and because pilot events were generally not tied to actual wholesale market conditions.
+Unlike the SSP II where participants have access to wholesale market energy payments, XSP participation does not include any energy payment component.
+This was due to the XSP not being integrated into the wholesale market (thus not having access to negative energy prices).
 However, in the future, as more pilot events are based on actual wholesale market conditions and as new DR products are developed, another program design aspect - and possible source of funding - could be to provide payments/credits to enrolled customers when their response to an XSP event reduces the energy costs to the LSE.
 This could take the form of:

-- A wholesale energy payment for increasing load during negative wholesale prices (the way PDR resources currently receive a wholesale energy settlement for reducing load) for resources that are integrated into the wholesale market, - Retail credit to the participant (directly to the customer or to a 3rd party aggregator) based on the reduced amount of costs incurred by the LSE for reduced generation expenses and/or not having to pay to curtail renewable resources.
+- A wholesale energy payment for increasing load during negative wholesale prices (the way PDR resources currently receive a wholesale energy settlement for reducing load) for resources that are integrated into the wholesale market, - A retail energy payment or retail credit to the participant (directly to the customer or to a 3rd party aggregator) based on the reduced amount of costs incurred by the LSE for reduced generation expenses and/or not having to pay to curtail renewable resources.